LaurentOngaro/UEVaultManager/README.md

 _An Epic Launcher Asset management alternative available on all Platforms_

 UEVaultManager is an open-source assets manager that can list assets and their data from the Epic Games Marketplace.
-It's developed Python, so it can run on any platform that support this language.
+It's developed in Python, so it can run on any platform that support this language.

-Its main purpose is to list the assets (with or without user login), filter (optional) and save the list into a file that can be reused later as a data source (for instance in an Excel sheet).
+Its main purpose is to list the assets (with or without user login), filter (optional) and save the list into a file that can be reused later as a data source (in an Excel sheet for instance).

 In future versions, this application will also offer a GUI, and will be able to read directly the result file, display and edit the assets list.

-Please read the [config file](#config-file) and [cli usage](#usage) sections before creating an issue to avoid invalid issu reports.
+Please read the [config file](#config-file) and [cli usage](#usage) sections before creating an issue to avoid invalid issue reports.

 ### Notes: